|Title||Professor of Literature, |

 Co-author, with Peggy McCracken.
 Marie de France: A Critical Companion.
 Gallica.
 Woodbridge: Boydell & Brewer, 2012.

 Co-editor, with Peregrine Horden.
 A Companion to Mediterranean History.
-Oxford: Blackwell, forthcoming 2014.
+Oxford: Wiley-Blackwell, 2014.

 ARTICLES AND BOOK CHAPTERS (selected)